-Recording someone engaging in illegal or unethical behavior deserves its own article.
+How to record audio on Android when someone is engaging in illegal or unethical behavior deserves its own article.
 But to just touch on the recording aspect, remember that overt and covert recording require different apps.
 If we can assume that you are trying to record audio without the person being recorded knowing about it, you need an app that features what is known as background recording.
 This simply means the recorder will still operate when you have the app minimized.
 Without this feature, you must have the app up on your screen to use it, and anyone who looks at your screen, inadvertently or on purpose, will know they are being recorded.
 For this reason, we recommend Smart Recorder for evidence-gathering.
-It features the crucial background recording, and recording to SD card as well.
+It features crucial background recording and recording to SD card as well.
 This will let you remove your recording from the phone for added security.
 Smart Recorder exports to your phone or its external SD card.

 This is another application that your built-in voice recorder would do except for one missing feature.
 In this case, the feature is widget support.
 If you are going to use an app to record voice reminders all day, you don’t want to have to open the app each time.
 The widget support in the Easy Recorder app lets you hit a single button from your home screen and begin recording.
 This gives you more time to tend to what you were reminding yourself of and not the reminder itself.